 - OBSP patients 50 to 69 years of age (the average risk group for breast cancer)

 - Women under 50 years of age for preventive breast health care

 - Women and men with breast concerns

-- Bring all previous films done outside our facility.
+- Bring all previous imaging done outside our facility.

 - Do not wear deodorant or talcum powder on the day of your appointment

-Digital breast tomosynthesis (DBT) is a technology that can help improve the radiologist’s ability to diagnose breast cancer.
+Digital breast tomosynthesis (DBT), available at our General Hospital, is a technology that can help improve the radiologist’s ability to diagnose breast cancer.
 DBT is also known as 3D mammography because it uses a series of two-dimensional images to build a three-dimensional image of the breast.
 DBT is especially useful in examining dense breasts.

 Ultrasound imaging of the breast uses sound waves to produce pictures of the internal structures of the breast.
 It is primarily used to help diagnose breast lumps or other abnormalities your doctor may have found during a physical exam, mammogram or breast MRI.
 Ultrasound is safe, non-invasive and does not use radiation.

 Our radiologists can perform biopsies guided by mammography, ultrasound or MRI.
 These procedures can diagnose diseases of the breast, including breast cancer.